-The second study also focused on innovation intermediaries10, with an explicit focus on the Canadian Acceleration and Innovation Program (CAIP) that provides support for new ventures through the so-called innovation 'valley of death' in venture financing.
-The research traces how innovation support organizations have evolved from campus-based technology transfer offices (TTOs) to research parks to business incubators that provide entrepreneurial business support services and most recently to accelerator programs that provide short-term and targeted support to innovative and promising start-up firms with the potential for revenue and employment growth.
-The research reviewed evidence on how these innovation intermediaries connected firms to global innovation networks, value chains and customers, as well as exploring the role of public financial support for the start-up and scale-up firms participating in business incubators and accelerators.
-The research finds that the most successful innovation intermediaries were those that had stronger and broader networks to connect nascent firms with mentors, larger firms, investors, international partners and other potential stakeholders.
+A second study focused on the Canadian Acceleration and Innovation Program (CAIP)10 that provides support for new ventures through the so-called innovation 'valley of death' in venture financing.
+The research traced the evolution of support from campus-based technology transfer offices (TTOs) to research parks to business incubators that provide entrepreneurial business support services and - most recently - to accelerator programs that provide short-term and targeted support to promising start-up firms with the potential for revenue and employment growth.
+It reviewed evidence on how these innovation intermediaries connected firms to global innovation networks, value chains and customers, as well as exploring the role of public financial support for the start-up and scale-up firms participating in business incubators and accelerators.
+It concluded that the most successful innovation intermediaries were those that had stronger and broader networks to connect nascent firms with mentors, larger firms, investors, international partners and other potential stakeholders.

-A final study focused on how digital platforms have created new mechanisms for raising capital, acting as a digital intermediary connecting entrepreneurs and funders.11 Given the potential for entrepreneurs, their projects, and their supporters to be located anywhere, this raises the question as to how spatially concentrated, or clustered, these activities will be.
+A final study looked at how digital platforms have created new mechanisms for raising capital, acting as a digital intermediary connecting entrepreneurs and funders.
+Given the potential for entrepreneurs, their projects, and their supporters to be located anywhere, this raises the question as to how spatially concentrated, or clustered, these activities will be.
 The researchers focused on the use of the crowdfunding platform, Kikstarter, used by entrepreneurs to generate financial backing for digital media (e.g. games, design, music) and local projects (e.g. food trucks, community gardens) in Canada and elsewhere.
 They found that while projects were generally only weakly clustered, those that were able to recruit funders were more greatly clustered in particular locations.
 Interestingly, digital media projects were more strongly clustered than local projects, even after controlling for socio-economic and demographic factors.
-This reinforces the idea that, in the realm of cultural production, place still matters to the location of this type of activity.
-Moreover, entrepreneurs using these platforms to raise funds were better able to do so, if they linked their funding campaigns to other forms of digital media, especially professional websites rather than social media, as a means to signal legitimacy to potential backers.
+This reinforces the idea that, in the realm of cultural production, place still matters to the location of these activities.
+Moreover, entrepreneurs were more able to raise funds on the platform if they linked their funding campaigns to other forms of digital media, especially professional websites rather than social media, as a means to signal legitimacy.